Vietnam-Petroleum-Institute-1/SK-References/semantic-kernel-docs-main/semantic-kernel/get-started/quick-start-guide/running-prompts-from-files.md

 +++++
 ```

-Note the special `$input` token within the `skprompt.txt` file, commonly referred to as a "function parameter," this token allows you as the developer to pass inputs when invoking the function.
+Note the special `input` token within the `skprompt.txt` file, commonly referred to as a "function parameter," this token allows you as the developer to pass inputs when invoking the function.
 We'll explore later how functions can accept multiple variables in the [context variables guide](./context-variables-chat.md).

 If you want to see other examples of plugins, check out the [sample plugins folder](https://github.com/microsoft/semantic-kernel/tree/main/samples/skills) in the GitHub repo.
 This folder includes the following sample plugins: